2026 Conference: Great Plains Futures

 Neil Linscheid

 What makes a community truly work for the people who live there?
 Across the Midwest and beyond, communities are moving past simply collecting data about newcomers, residents, and entrepreneurs.
 They're using that information to fundamentally redesign how their towns and cities function.
 This talk examines what's working, what's not, and what we can learn from communities that are getting it right.
 We'll look at communities that have reimagined how newcomers access essential services, how entrepreneurs navigate local systems, and how long-time residents connect with changing resources.
-Viewing these efforts through a usability framework helps us understand why some community initiatives succeed while others fail, even when both have good intentions and adequate resources.
-A resource no one can access might as well not exist.
 We'll also examine what happens when communities stop designing for an idealized resident and start designing for the real, diverse people already there.

 Carol Graham